 A solid, seamless stone backsplash with a strip of cream, gray, and red glass mosaic tiles around the perimeter.

-A unique kitchen with glossy white formica countertops and a glass tile mosaic behind the range.
-To the right and left of the range are glass windows with a light blue tint that look out on the fenced-in backyard.
-Source: Zillow DigsTM
+A unique kitchen with glossy white Formica countertops and a glass tile mosaic behind the range.
+To the right and left of the range are glass windows with a light blue tint that looks out on the fenced-in backyard.

 A beautiful kitchen in shades of brown with a stone backsplash and an inset center focal point of thin, long tiles of charcoal and bronze.